mayhein/wordsmeetworld/README.md

 `POST /api/characterCount` - takes a string and returns the word count in the string.
 All printable characters, including spaces, tabs and newlines are counted.

 `POST /api/sentenceCount` - takes a string and returns the sentence count in the string.
-A setence is defined as any non-empty collection of words separated by periods.
+A setence is defined as any non-empty collection of words separated by periods, exclamation marks or question marks.

  `POST /api/paragraphCount` - takes a string and returns the paragraph count in the string.
 A paragraph is defined as any non-empty collection of words separated by newlines.